What is platelet-rich plasma?

-Platelet-rich plasma (PRP), also termed autologous platelet gel, plasma rich in growth factors (PRGF), platelet concentrate (PC), is an increased concentration of autologous platelets suspended in a small amount of plasma after centrifugation and used for injection into a wound or a particular skin condition.
+Platelet-rich plasma (PRP) is an increased concentration of autologous platelets suspended in a small amount of plasma after centrifugation and used for injection into a wound or a particular skin condition.
+Platelet-rich plasma is also called autologous platelet gel, plasma rich in growth factors (PRGF), and platelet concentrate (PC).

-Blood consists of approximately 93% red blood cells (RBC), 1% white blood cells (WBC) and 6% platelets, all suspended in plasma.
-In platelet-rich plasma, the RBC count is lowered to 5, since they are less useful in the healing process, while the platelet count is increased to 94%.
+Blood normally consists of approximately 93% red blood cells (RBC), 1% white blood cells (WBC) and 6% platelets, suspended in plasma.
+The normal platelet count range is 150,000–350,000 per µL of blood.
+In platelet-rich plasma, the RBC count is lowered to 5 while the platelet count is increased to 94% (three to eight-fold greater than normal).

 PRP is ‘autologous’, meaning that it comes from the patient's own body.